Jejugo/project-allpoints/README.md

 trying to explicitly describe what each one does.
 I also tried to describe functions purposes on the comments below.
 This code was built also having in mind an automated test enviroment so tags were used for the exact purpose they were created.
 Therefore buttons are buttons and not links(<a></a>).
+It is important to notice that I dared to make some small changes to the project's initial requirements.
+Such as the input buttons where I used a different approach in design.

 * In addition, I tried to avoid nesting loops even though I had a little time to think of an API format that would not require it.
 For that reason I had to implement it in certain parts for the code - unfortuantely.
-* To filter the search you can always click on a button (Hospedes, Comodidades, Preço, Ratings) to filter accordingly. the "Datas" button was NOT implemented.
+* To filter the search you can always click on a button (Hospedes, Comodidades, Preço, Ratings) to filter accordingly, always use Apply to apply the filter. the "Datas" button was NOT implemented.
 * To remove a filter just click Limpar and then Apply.
 * The object created below was a representation of an API get request.